openjs-foundation/cross-project-council/proposals/stage-0/TRAVEL_FUND/README.md

 ## What is necessary to complete this proposal

-- Definition and wording of the travel fund mechanics
+- Definition and wording of the travel fund mechanics, mostly moving files and updating references.
-- Transfer of the current travel fund and tools/accounts to the CPC